Blair17/Interferometry_Phase_Analysis/README.md

 phase shifts to.

 ## Notes
-This repository is essentially a filestore for all current code that is in development for this type of analysis.
+This repository is currently a filestore for all current code in development for this analysis.